SueMottet/School_District_Analysis/README.md

 ## Replacing one school's ninth grade reading and math scores

+Before perform the replacement of the ninth grade reading and math scores they were populate with numbers like all the rest of the schools testing score.

 ![pre NaN District Replacement image](/Resources/pre_NAN_replacement.png)

 ![after NaN District Replacement image](/Resources/after_NAN_replacement.png)